leonitousconforti/the-moby-effect/README.md

 # the-moby-effect

-Moby API client built using [effect-ts](http://effect.website).
+Moby API client and CLI client built using [effect-ts](http://effect.website).
 If you want documentation, please consider reading [The Docker API documentation](https://docs.docker.com/engine/api/latest), it is very well written and there is nothing in this library that wouldn't be in there (plus I would just do a worse job if I tried to write my interpretation of their documentation here).
 If you are just looking for some examples to get your feet underneath you quickly with effect integration, then I do have some of those [here](./examples/).

 ## Goals :white_check_mark: